Nitrux/nvidia-openrc/README.md

-# nvidia-openrc
+# NVIDIA Services for OpenRC

- OpenRC service scripts used by the NVIDIA proprietary driver.
+Service files to enable stuff needed by the NVIDIA proprietary driver with Nitrux.

+# Issues
+If you find problems with the contents of this repository please create an issue.

+©2024 Nitrux Latinoamericana S.C.